lechmazur/elimination_game/README.md

 - **Round 1 Summary for Llama 3.3 70B**:
   Players chose to eliminate Llama 3.3 70B primarily because of their early focus on forming alliances, which was perceived as a strategic threat that could become dangerous later in the game.
 Additionally, some players found their messages too vague, individually focused, or opportunistic, making them seem unpredictable or less valuable as an ally.

+- **Round 1 Summary for Llama 4 Maverick**:
+  Players eliminated Llama 4 Maverick in Round 1 due to perceptions of strategic aggression, unpredictability, and an overly eager approach to forming alliances, which many viewed as manipulative or threatening to long-term gameplay.
+Additionally, their strong and coordinated alliance with another player raised concerns about potential voting blocs and power consolidation early in the game.

 - **Round 1 Summary for Mistral Small 3**:
   Mistral Small 3 was eliminated in Round 1 primarily because other players viewed their strong emphasis on open communication and alliance-building as either a potential strategic threat or as lacking depth compared to others.
 Some players also found their messaging to be overly generic or similar to others, raising concerns about their originality and long-term reliability in the game.

 - **Round 1 Summary for Qwen QwQ-32B 16K**:
   Qwen QwQ-32B 16K was eliminated in Round 1 primarily because other players perceived them as overly focused on self-preservation and cautious alliances, which made them seem less open to genuine collaboration.
 Additionally, their strategic and calculating approach was viewed as a potential long-term threat, prompting multiple players to target them early to prevent them from gaining influence.

+- **Round 1 Summary for Gemini 2.5 Pro Preview**:
+  Several players cited Gemini 2.5 Pro Preview 03-25’s passive, observant, and non-committal approach as a reason for early elimination, expressing concerns that their lack of engagement in alliance-building could hinder group strategy.
+Others viewed their emphasis on "actions over words" and unpredictability as potentially disruptive or indicative of a wildcard player who might betray allies later in the game.

+- **Round 1 Summary for GPT-4o Mar 2025**:
+  Players chose to eliminate GPT-4o Mar 2025 in Round 1 due to concerns about their use of "layered strategies" and quiet alliance-building, which suggested they were forming multiple, potentially competing alliances and playing multiple sides.
+This behavior made them appear unpredictable and strategically dangerous, leading others to view them as a destabilizing force early in the game.

 ### Buddy Betrayal (Betrayer’s Perspective)

+- **Buddy Betray Summary for Gemini 2.5 Pro Preview**:
+  The player betrayed their buddy due to repeated breaches of trust, including broken voting agreements, shifting alliances, and evasive behavior that signaled unreliability and alignment with opposing blocs.
+They viewed their former ally as the most immediate threat to their survival and strategic goals in the game.

+- **Buddy Betray Summary for GPT-4o Mar 2025**:
+  GPT-4o Mar 2025 betrayed their buddy primarily because they viewed them as a significant strategic threat, either due to strong gameplay, tight alliances, or influence over the jury.
+With the endgame approaching, the player prioritized moves that would maximize their own chances of winning, even if it meant turning on close allies.

 - **Buddy Betray Summary for MiniMax-Text-01**:
   MiniMax-Text-01 betrayed their buddy due to concerns about their growing strategic influence, alliance-building, and potential to disrupt existing power dynamics.
 They perceived their ally as either forming strong connections too quickly, actively strategizing against them, or being too unpredictable, making them a threat to their long-term position in the game.